Daniel-Ze/Leaf-disc-scoring/scripts/README.md

 ```shell
 (keras) $ jupyter notebook ~/Leaf-disc-scoring/scripts/leaf-disc-scoring_CNN_training.ipynb
 ```
 Follow the notes in the jupyter notebook.
 It will guide you through the process of model training.
-Once you're finished with the training and you're happy with the model accurracy and loss you can use the saved model to test it with your data.
-The run_classification script let's you take alternative models in different combinations for CNN1 and CNN2.
+Once you're finished with the training, you're happy with the model accurracy and loss and the model evaluation went fine you can use the saved model to test it with your data.
+The run_classification script let's you take alternative models in different combinations for CNN1 and CNN2 with the flags -l and -s.

 ### References

 Image-Sorter2:
 Arsenov, N. 2020, image-sorter2: One-click image sorting/labelling script. https://github.com/Nestak2/image-sorter2